IP-2025/waves-of-the-fallen/.github/ISSUE_TEMPLATE/task-feature.md

 ## Acceptance Criteria

+Example:
 List specific requirements that must be met for this issue to be considered complete.

-- [ ] Clearly visible health bar that updates with player damage
+> - [ ] Clearly visible health bar that updates with player damage
-- [ ] Works in both online and offline multiplayer
+> - [ ] Works in both online and offline multiplayer
-- [ ] Health value is synced across clients
+> - [ ] Health value is synced across clients

 ---